 How the 20th century has fared?
 After the World War II, the divorce rate in the United States suddenly increased and reached a peak from where it declined for some period.
-In the 1960s, it increased at a slow speed and this speed further increased in the 1970s.
-During the 1980s, the divorce rate had a more or less constant value and in the 1990s it dropped slightly.
-The following observations were made in the 20th century –
+In the 1960s, it increased at a slower speed and this speed further increased in the 1970s.
+During the 1980s, the percentage of divorce had a more or less constant value and in the 1990s it dropped slightly.
+On observing this, the following conclusions were made in the 20th century:

 |